 Is diaper rash cream good for acne?

-Using diaper cream as an acne treatment can potentially have the opposite effect and end up clogging your pores and triggering more breakouts, rather than helping heal them, cautions Greenfield.
+Dermatologists advise against the use of diaper cream as an acne treatment, as it can potentially end up clogging your pores and triggering more breakouts, rather than helping heal them.

 Gupta M, Mahajan VK, Mehta KS, Chauhan PS.
 Zinc therapy in dermatology: a review.
 Dermatol Res Pract.
 2014;2014:709152.